 Although some overbites are hereditary, others are caused by a malformed jaw.
 Jaws can actually grow unevenly under the pressure of certain habits when a child is young, resulting in an underdeveloped lower jaw or an overdeveloped upper jaw.
 Habits formed during early childhood, for example – such as thumb-sucking, prolonged bottle-feeding or tongue-thrusting – can cause this overbite.
 And habits developed later in life, such as eraser head-chewing or nail-biting, can form an overbite as well.

 Methods of Correction

 The most common treatment method for an overbite is orthodontics.
-After examining your mouth and jaw positioning, your orthodontist can determine the course of treatment that's most compatible with your or your child's misalignment.
+After examining your mouth and jaw positioning, your orthodontist can determine the course of treatment that is most compatible with your or your child's misalignment.
 The orthodontist will first x-ray the teeth and take impressions; this allows him to better understand the alignment of the upper and lower jaws.
 Dental braces are then the next step for the purposes of straightening teeth, but the form they take depends on how much correction is needed.
 Using elastic bands or similar appliances, treatment can range from a year to two years or more.
-It's all based on the gravity of the overbite.
+It is all based on the gravity of the overbite.